byexamples/byexample/test/ds/terminal-ansi-unicode.md

 This is the output of the Markus Kuhn's demo that you can use for testing your terminal.
 Just download the file and do a `cat`

-**The following example was cut because pyte does not fully support arbitrary unicode/encoding**
+**The following example was cut because `termscraper` does not fully support arbitrary unicode/encoding**